 The purpose of this course on alternative medicine is to explore complementary and alternative healing practices emphasizing patient/client counseling and education about mind-body approaches, complementary therapies, health promotion, disease prevention and wellness.
 The course seeks to prepare mental health counselors with assisting individuals, families, and groups with achieving a level of health and well-being that reaches beyond merely the absence of disease.
-Prerequisite: 580.

-590 - Models of Addiction Counseling, 3 Cr.
+590 - Models of Addiction and Co-Occurring Disorders Counseling, 3 Cr.

-This course provides a survey of various chemical and behavioral addictions, including, but not limited to, substance abuse disorders, eating disorders, and sexual addictions.
+This course provides a survey of various chemical and behavioral addictions, including, but not limited to, substance abuse disorders, co-occuring disorders, eating disorders, and sexual addictions.
 Students will participate in the evaluation of various causal and treatment models, focusing upon theoretical analysis of various addictive constructs and treatment paradigms.